Skip to content

 🛠️ Advanced Tips for Seasonal Success

-Once you’ve got the basics down, a few extra techniques can make a big difference throughout the year.
+Once you’ve mastered the basics, a few simple strategies can make your garden more productive and easier to manage throughout the year.

-• Succession planting: Add small batches of seeds every couple of weeks to spread out harvests and keep fresh produce coming instead of getting everything at once.
+• Succession Planting: Sow small batches of seeds every couple of weeks to spread out harvests and keep fresh vegetables coming instead of harvesting everything at once.

-• Protection: Row covers, shade cloth, and mulch help shield plants from temperature swings and pests, especially during unpredictable weather.
+• Protection: Row covers, shade cloth, and mulch help shield plants from temperature swings, drought, and pests during unpredictable weather.

 📝 What To Consider Before Planting (Planning Tips)